Copied to clipboard

 Biggest Win

-Hesitation handling jumped 19 percentage points (38% → 57%).
-Oliver is starting to engage when prospects push back instead of surrendering immediately.
+Hesitation handling jumped 19 percentage points (38% to 57%).
+You're starting to engage when prospects push back instead of surrendering immediately.

 Top 3 Coaching Priorities

-Asked only 1 of 13 applicable conversations (8%).
-This was 26% last week — the target was 50%.
+You asked "How often do you get your car detailed?" in only 1 of 13 applicable conversations.
+This was 26% last week -- the target was 50%.
 It went the wrong direction.
-This is the classification question that feeds the entire Hot List rebook system.
-Without it, we can't separate Problem Solvers from Occasional Detailers.
+This is the classification question that feeds the entire rebook system.
+Without it, you can't separate one-time Problem Solvers from recurring Occasional Detailers.

-Combined follow-up execution remains near zero.
-13 of 24 conversations ended "Open" — the largest outcome category.
-Only 1 follow-up sequence initiated.
-Ghost recovery: 0/2.
+13 of 24 conversations ended without converting -- the largest outcome category.
+Only 1 follow-up sequence initiated all week.
 The recoverable pipeline is growing as a percentage of quoted revenue (52%, up from 40%).
-At 20% recovery rate, that's $945 left on the table.
+At 20% recovery: $945 in additional revenue.
+At your current rate: $0.

 Phone is stuck at 5.8 for the second straight week while SMS climbed to 6.7.
-The gap widened from 0.6 to 0.9 points.
 More critically, 4 of 6 lost leads came through phone.
-Phone is 42% of volume but produces 67% of losses.
-New pattern: self-disqualification — Oliver refers prospects to competitors before presenting his own options.
+Phone is 42% of volume but produces 67% of your losses.
+New pattern: you're referring prospects to competitors before presenting your own options.

 Channel Comparison